bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-2.md

 ## Exercise 6 (1p)

-Repeat the queries on the `Product` table but instead of fetching the entire record only get the ID and the `Price` columns.
+Repeat the queries on the `Product` table, but instead of fetching the entire record, only get the ID and the `Price` columns.
 How do the execution plans change?
 Explain the differences!

 ## Exercise 7 (1p)